lamzin-andrey/landlib/vue/2/youtube/readme.md

 ## About

-When you upload a YouTube video to your site, it slows down the page loading speed for Google.
+When you append a YouTube video to your site, it slows down the page loading speed for Google.
 You can add youtube iframe om your web page and run https://developers.google.com/speed/pagespeed/insights/?hl=ru&url=https%3A%2F%2Fandryuxa.ru%2Fblog%2F tool.
 If you see red indicator after append youtube video, you can use this component.
 This will add youtube iframe html code after click on "patch" image.

 ## Install